The Krypton Factor

 From the 1988 series onwards, the Response Test consisted purely of flight simulator tests: these included a Sea Harrier Jump Jet in the 1988 group finals, a Royal Navy helicopter in the 1988 Grand Final and all the later group finals and something special like the Space Shuttle or even a real plane in the Grand Final.
 They'd be marked by the instructor.
 This version of the round was arguably better than the 1986/7 one, since the Fleischmann Flexibility and handbike tests, although very entertaining to watch (and possibly to do as well!) did not seem very consistent or comparable with the flight simulator tests.
 Having said that, though, a number of contestants who had done well in the flight simulator in their first round crashed or otherwise performed badly in their Group and/or Grand Finals and vice versa.
 For example, the 1992 champion, Andrew Craig, crashed the plane and came fourth in his first two simulator tests, yet landed the real plane in the Grand Final superbly and won the round that time - and with some impressive competition from the other three contestants, too.

-The flight simulator tests often proved very entertaining, with some contestants crashing the plane, landing it in the sea by Hong Kong Airport or in Lake Tahoe and even flying up instead of down, resulting in a stall!
+The flight simulator tests often proved very entertaining, with some contestants crashing the plane, landing it in the sea by Hong Kong Airport or in Lake Tahoe and even flying up instead of down, resulting in a stall.
 However, there were also plenty of contestants who managed to land well, sometimes even perfectly.
-The real plane that the 1992 and 1993 Grand Finallists had to land was dual-controlled - not surprisingly! - but the contestants' standard of performance in both those tests was fairly high.
+The real plane that the 1992 and 1993 Grand Finallists had to land was dual-controlled - surprise, surprise - but the contestants' standard of performance in both those tests was fairly high.

 In the 1988 series, a trophy in the form of a Boeing 747 was awarded for whoever had performed best in the first-round Response tests, landing that particular plane in the simulator.
 This was won by Yvonne Thewlis.
 It was a shame that this award was only given in that one series: it was a nice touch and should have been kept in.